CGCL-codes/GraphInstruct/README.md

 ### Environment Install

-GTG can be installed with pip:
+The required packages can be installed with pip:

 ```
 cd GTG